+8.4 Pair comparison (PC) method

+Pair comparison (PC) can be considered a variant of the CCR method where the subject is forced to choose which of two stimuli is preferred.
+This is a binary choice.

+8.4.1 Comments

+PC is sensitive to the conditions with small differences.

+PC has a practical problem.
+As the number of PVSs to be compared increases, the number comparisons increases exponentially. [b-Li 2013] recommends strategies to limit the number of comparisons while maximizing the conclusions that can be reached.

+PC is occasionally implemented with three levels (e.g., better and worse with a not sure, no preference, or neutral option).
+This variant of PC is referred to as “force choice with not sure option”.

+The different variants of PC are for further study.

-7.1.4 Subjective assessment of multimedia video quality description for video and audiovisual tests
+8.5 Subjective assessment of multimedia video quality (SAMVIQ) description for video and audiovisual tests

 The subjective assessment of multimedia video quality (SAMVIQ) may be used for a video-only or audiovisual test.
 Where the description below is unclear or ambiguous, see [ITU-R BT.1788].
 Where discrepancies exist between the description below and [ITU-R BT.1788], the instructions in this clause are recommended.